-Linux Keyboard Shortcuts can make your Linux work much more efficient and many of you must have been in a situation where you are busy typing something significant and accidentally hit some keys which create major problems.
-When it comes to Linux, there is no ‘undo’ key to correct the mistakes caused due to the accidental hitting.
-Also, for correcting such mistakes, you need to properly know which keys you have pressed.
+Linux Keyboard Shortcuts can make your Linux work much more efficient, and many of you must have been in a situation where you are busy typing something significant and accidentally hit some keys, which creates major problems.
+When it comes to Linux, there is no ‘undo’ key to correct the mistakes caused due to accidental hitting.
+Also, you must adequately know which keys you have pressed to correct such mistakes.
 This is where shortcuts come into the picture and help you recover from various issues.
 These shortcuts surely boost your productivity and add an extra plus to your workflow in the long run.
 You can also customize these and attain flexible typing.

 Different Linux Keyboard Shortcuts